-The biomechanical testing laboratory of Cetim, a Technological Institute of Mechanics labeled Carnot, can now count on new Cofrac accreditations for its tests on implants, and thus offers manufacturers the guarantee of the high level of reliability of its results.
-Already accredited for testing dental and hip implants, the biomechanics laboratory is now adding several knee and spine implants.
-It is now the first laboratory in France to benefit from accreditations for fatigue tests on tibial bases and to benefit from a flex2 type flexible range.
+The biomechanical testing laboratory at Cetim, the Carnot-accredited Institut technologique de mécanique, can now count on new Cofrac accreditations for its implant testing, offering manufacturers a guarantee of the high level of reliability of its results.
+Already accredited for testing dental and hip implants, the biomechanics laboratory has now added several knee and spine implants to its list of accreditations.
+It is now the first laboratory in France to be accredited for fatigue testing on tibial bases, and to benefit from a flexible Flex2-type scope.

-For several years, Cetim has acquired new hydraulic characterization machines on orthopedic implants and has developed multi-station test benches for dedicated applications.
-This equipment complements other existing means of characterization, including a machine for measuring the surface topography without contact, a clean room for the cleanliness of the parts, and finally devices for characterizing the assemblies, an investment of €2.5 million.
+Several years ago, Cetim acquired new hydraulic characterization machines for orthopedic implants, and developed multi-station test benches for dedicated applications.
+This equipment complements other existing characterization resources, notably a machine for non-contact surface topography measurement, a clean room for part cleanliness, and assembly characterization devices, representing an investment of €2.5m.

 Support for manufacturers from design to implant approval

 Implantable medical devices differ from other mechanical products in that their functional and biological biocompatibility must meet the highest standards, in order to ensure better osseointegration.
 Cetim is involved from the creation of the device right through to market launch, supporting manufacturers throughout the design and approval process.
 Marketing remains a long and difficult process for manufacturers, hence the importance of surrounding themselves with certified partners to support them, all the more so since May 2021, with the entry into force of the new European regulation 2017/745 imposing additional requirements to strengthen pre- and post-market technical dossiers.
 Among them, the obligation to set up clinical evaluations and investigations to ensure their efficacy and safety of use, data transparency or even the strengthening of accreditation procedures for notified bodies in charge of issuing CE marking certificates and post-market surveillance.